vpenso/scripts/docs/hardware/README.md

 The Microarchitecture (µarch) is the implementation of the ISA under specific design constrains and goals:

-* The microprocessor is the physical representation (circuits) of the ISA and microarchitecture (µarch).
+* The microprocessor is the physical representation (circuits) of the ISA and µarch
 * Example: add instruction (ISA) vs adder implementation (µarch) [bit serial, ripple carry, carry lockahead, etc.]
-* x86 ISA ha many implementations: Intel [2,3,4]86, Intel Pentium [Pro, 4], Intel Core, AMD...
+* Example: x86 ISA has many implementations - Intel [2,3,4]86, Intel Pentium [Pro, 4], Intel Core, AMD...
 * Design points: cost, performance, power consumption, reliability, time to market...

 The µarch defines anything done in hardware and can execute instructions in any order (e.g. data-flow order) as long it obeys the **semantics specified by the ISA**: